-Burglars cut their way into SLO Costco, steal cell phones — without tripping alarm
+Burglars cut their way into SLO Costco, steal cellphones — without tripping alarm

-San Luis Obispo police are investigating an overnight break-in at Costco that resulted in the loss of an unknown number of cell phones.
+San Luis Obispo police are investigating an overnight break-in at Costco that resulted in the loss of an unknown number of cellphones.

 The burglary occurred between 11 p.m.
 Sunday and 3:45 a.m.
 Monday, Capt.
 Chris Staley said.
-A Costco employee notified police of the stolen cell phones just before 4 a.m.
+A Costco employee notified police of the stolen cellphones just before 4 a.m.
 Monday.

 It is unknown how many people were involved in the break-in.
 Police believe that burglars used a cutting tool to enter a back door.

-They were able to steal cell phones without setting off the alarm.
+They were able to steal cellphones without setting off the alarm.
 It's unclear why the alarm did not sound when the break-in occurred.

-The monetary value of stolen cell phones has yet to be determined.
+The monetary value of stolen cellphones has yet to be determined.

 Staley said police are working with Costco and will look at video surveillance to move forward with their investigation.
-He encouraged anyone with information regarding the break-in to call the Police Department.
+He encouraged anyone with information regarding the break-in to call the Police Department at 805-781-7317.

 Costco declined to comment due to the ongoing investigation.